ameerthehacker/portfolio-core/projects/ng-flash-messages/index.md

 ## What is it <i class="far fa-question-circle"></i>

 It is an angular library that can be used to show bootstrap styled alerts with native angular animation and effects.
-It has around 250 dependent github repositories and 9k yearly downloads and counting
+It has around **250** dependent github repositories and **9k** yearly downloads

 ## Tech Stack <i class="fas fa-layer-group"></i>